owncloud-archive/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

 The disadvantage of this mechanism, when compared to the `Webcron`_ service, is that it requires regular visits to the page for it to be triggered.

-.. note:: Especially when using the Activity App or external storages, where new files are added, updated, or deleted one of the two methods below should be preferred.
+.. note:: Especially when using the Activity App or external storages, where new files are added, updated, or deleted one of the other methods should be used.

 Parallel Task Execution
 ~~~~~~~~~~~~~~~~~~~~~~~